 (b) by way of a specified kind of electronic transmission.

+Source code and protected information

-(10) If digital platform rules require a digital platform provider to give a report to the ACMA, the rules must allow the provider to:
+(10) Digital platform rules must not require digital communications platform providers to prepare reports containing source code.

-(a) identify to the ACMA any information in the report the publication of which the provider considers could be expected to prejudice materially the commercial interests of a person; and

-(b) provide reasons.
+(11) A digital communications platform provider may notify the ACMA that information in a report required by the digital platform rules to be given to the ACMA is protected information.
+The notice must identify which information is protected information and explain why.

+Note: Limitations apply to publication of protected information under clause 38 (see clauses 39 and 40).

 Relationship with information-gathering powers

-(11) This clause does not limit clause 18 or 19 (which are about the general information-gathering powers of the ACMA).
+(12) This clause does not limit clause 33 or 34 (which are about the general information-gathering powers of the ACMA).

-15 Compliance with the digital platform rules
+31 Compliance with digital platform rules regarding records and reports

-(1) A digital platform provider must not contravene digital platform rules made for the purposes of clause 14.
+(1) A digital communications platform provider must not contravene digital platform rules made for the purposes of clause 30.

-Civil penalty provision

 (2) Subclause (1) is a civil penalty provision.

-(3) A digital platform provider who contravenes subclause (1) commits a separate contravention of that subclause in respect of each day (including a day of the making of a relevant civil penalty order or any subsequent day) during which the contravention continues.

-Designated infringement notice provision

-(4) Subclause (1) is a designated infringement notice provision.

-Warnings

-(5) If the ACMA is satisfied that a digital platform provider has contravened subclause (1), the ACMA may issue a formal warning to the provider.

-(6) For the purposes of this Act and the Australian Communications and Media Authority Act 2005, a warning under subclause (5) is taken to be a notice under this Schedule.

-16 Remedial directions—contravention of digital platform rules
+32 Remedial directions—contravention of digital platform rules regarding records and reports

-Scope

-(1) This clause applies if the ACMA is satisfied that a digital platform provider has contravened, or is contravening, digital platform rules made for the purposes of clause 14.
+(1) This clause applies if the ACMA is satisfied that a digital communications platform provider has contravened, or is contravening, digital platform rules made for the purposes of clause 30.

-Remedial directions

-(2) The ACMA may give the provider a written direction requiring the provider to take specified action directed towards ensuring that the provider does not contravene digital platform rules made for the purposes of clause 14, or is unlikely to contravene those rules, in the future.
+(2) The ACMA may give the provider a written direction requiring the provider to take specified action directed towards ensuring that the provider does not contravene digital platform rules made for the purposes of clause 30, or is unlikely to contravene those rules, in the future.

-Note: For variation and revocation, see subsection 33(3) of the Acts Interpretation Act 1901.

-(3) A digital platform provider must not contravene a direction under subclause (2).
+(3) A digital communications platform provider must not contravene a direction under subclause (2).

-Civil penalty provision

 (4) Subclause (3) is a civil penalty provision.

-(5) A digital platform provider who contravenes subclause (3) commits a separate contravention of that subclause in respect of each day (including a day of the making of a relevant civil penalty order or any subsequent day) during which the contravention continues.

-Notice

-(6) For the purposes of this Act and the Australian Communications and Media Authority Act 2005, a direction under subclause (2) is taken to be a notice under this Schedule.

-17 Incorrect records

-(1) A person commits an offence if:

-(a) the person makes or retains a record in compliance, or purported compliance, with digital platform rules made for the purposes of clause 14; and

-(b) the person does so knowing that the record:

-(i) is false or misleading; or

-(ii) omits any matter or thing without which the record is misleading.

-Penalty: 100 penalty units.

-(2) Section 15.4 of the Criminal Code (Extended geographical jurisdiction—category D) applies to an offence against subclause (1).

-Division 3—Information gathering
+Subdivision B—Information gathering

-18 ACMA may obtain information and documents from digital platform providers
+33 ACMA may obtain information and documents from digital communications platform providers

 Scope

-(1) This clause applies to a digital platform provider of a digital platform service if:
+(1) This clause applies to a digital communications platform provider of a digital communications platform if:

-(a) the ACMA has reason to believe that the provider :

-(i) has information or a document that is relevant to a matter mentioned in subclause (2); or
+(a) the ACMA has reasonable grounds to believe that the provider has information or a document (other than source code) that is relevant to any of the following matters: